manekinekko/hexa/README.md

 ## Usage

-In order to use the Hexa CLI to configure and setup your Azure services, run the `hexa init` command inside one of your project that you want to setup for Azure.
+In order to use the Hexa CLI to configure and set up your Azure services, run the `hexa init` command inside one of your projects that you want to set up for Azure.
 The Hexa CLI will guide you through the setup process.

-For example, if you want to setup your project `Foo`that lives inside the `./foo` folder, here are the steps:
+For example, if you want to set up your project `Foo` that lives inside the `./foo` folder, here are the steps:

 1. `$ cd foo`
 1. `$ hexa init`

 Once your project is setup and configured, you will see a newly created file called `hexa.json`.
 This file contains the configuration for your project `Foo`.

-Whenever your project Foo is ready to be deployed to Azure, you can use the `hexa deploy` inside the `./foo` folder and let Hexa takes care of the deploy process.
+Whenever your project Foo is ready to be deployed to Azure, you can use the `hexa deploy` command inside the `./foo` folder and let Hexa take care of the deploy process.

 ### Examples

 - `$ hexa init --just=hosting,functions`: Hexa will setup and configure just the requested services.
 Current supported services are `hosting`, `functions` and `database`.
 Please note that a Resource Group and a Storage Accout will automatically be setup as these are required by the other services.

-- `$ hexa init --token`: Hexa will also create a `.env` file which contains the Connectio String token for your storage account.
+- `$ hexa init --token`: Hexa will also create a `.env` file which contains the Connection String token for your storage account.
 Hexa does not use this token!
 It is meant for you to use.

 - `$ hexa init --token --sas`: Hexa will generate a SAS token for your storage account (instead of a Connection String).

-- `$ hexa init --manual`: Hexa will enter a Manual Mode and will ask you to make a choice for each step.
+- `$ hexa init --manual`: Hexa will enter Manual Mode and will ask you to make a choice for each step.

-- `$ hexa init --manual --create`: In manual mode, by default, Hexa would only let you choose an resource from your existing ones.
+- `$ hexa init --manual --create`: In manual mode, by default, Hexa would only let you choose a resource from your existing ones.
 The `--create` flag allows you to manually create a new resource/service at your convenience.

-- `$ hexa init --yolo`: Hexa will enter an Auto Mode and will setup all supported services (except if you use the `--just` flag) without asking you any question.
+- `$ hexa init --yolo`: Hexa will enter Auto Mode and will setup all supported services (except if you use the `--just` flag) without asking you any question.

 Enjoy!